PiggyAwesome/useless/README.md

-Yo mamma so fat her belly button got home 30 minutes before she did
+Yo mamma is so fat, Fat Albert was even scared of her.